Meir-Alelov/Natural-Product-Classifier/README.md

 ONTOLOGY
 IDENTIFIES MODE OF ACTION FOR COMPOUND

+ontology of applicatoin:

+Any substance introduced into a living organism with therapeutic or diagnostic purpose.

+ontology of chemical

+A role played by the molecular entity or part thereof within a chemical context.

+ontology of biological

 first preclinical step of drug discovery pipeline is identifying target. that is, this is where it all begins.